 At church in the morning.
-Choir sang two anthems the Stainer’s They have taken away my Lord.
-At the Victoria Hall again in the afternoon and heard Jude1 again.
+Choir sang two anthems the Stainer They have taken away my Lord.
+At the Victoria Hall again in the evening and heard Jude1 again.
 On stable picket at night.

 Louis Raemaekers (1869 – 1956) was a Dutch painter and editorial cartoonist for the Amsterdam newspaper De Telegraaf during World War I, noted for his anti-German stance.
 A collection of his cartoons is available at The Project Gutenberg.
 Carreras issued a set of cigarette cards showing Raemaekers cartoons in 1916. ↩